 Dynamic Virtual Lanes (DVL) is an implementation of Congestion Isolation (CI) that eliminates head-of-line blocking caused by the over-use of PFC while supporting lossless behavior.
 Similar approaches have been deployed in slightly different context providing a base reference to the approach [18] [19] [20] [21] .
 DVL identifies the flows that are causing congestion, isolates them to a separate traffic class and potentially signals to the upstream neighbor to do the same.
 DVL effectively moves the congested flows out of the way, temporarily, while the end-to-end control loop has time to take effect.

 Figure 12 shows the operation of DVL.
 When flows unfortunately collide at the egress port of a switch, congestion is detected, and the offending flows are identified.
-Subsequent packets from the offending flows are routed through a dedicated congested flow queue (i.e. they are effectively moved out of the way).
+Subsequent packets from the offending flows are routed through a dedicated congested flow queue (i.e., they are effectively moved out of the way).
 Once the congested flow queue reaches a threshold, DVL signals to the upstream switch using a Congestion Isolation Packet (CIP) that contains enough information for the upstream switch to identify the same congested flow.
 The upstream switch also isolates the same flow and begins to monitor the depth of the congested flow queue.
 The packets in the congested flow queue are drained at a lower priority than other non-congested queues, so when congestion persists, the congested flow queue may fill.
 A switch implementing DVL may utilize Virtual Input Queuing (VIQ) to coordinate the congested flow queue with the ingress port.
 When the congested flow queue fills, the ingress port can issue PFC to avoid packet loss.
 Flow control is only blocking the congested flow queues and other well-behaved mice and elephant flows are free to traverse the fabric via non-congested queues.

 Figure 12 – Dynamic Virtual Lanes